L'épuisement, symptômes et comment y remédier

 ⠀⠀⠀⠀

-- Feed (blood sugar management and nutrient abundance): Often we think we are eating well.
-And when we ask a professional to evaluate our diet, we realize that the amount of carbohydrates consumed is far too high for our needs, and low in nutrients.
+- Food (blood sugar management and nutrient abundance) : Often, we think we eat well.
+And when we ask a professional to assess our diet, we realize that the amount of carbohydrates consumed is far too high for our needs, and low in nutrients.
 The body needs good nutrients to function.
-A balanced diet (i.e. with plenty of vegetables and quality protein) will give the body the energy it needs to function well without being too tired.⠀⠀⠀
+A balanced diet (that is, with plenty of vegetables and quality proteins) will give the body the energy it needs to function well without being too tired. ⠀⠀⠀

 ⠀⠀⠀⠀⠀

-- Physical activity (too little or too intense): Everything is still in balance.
-Too little physical activity = the body needs it to stay healthy, and to help the production of hormones like dopamine and endorphins!
-(See article:Fight depression, anxiety and stress through sport?)
-And too much training = the body fails to recover (See article:Performers and recoveryon).
-It is important to give him breaks.
+- Physical activity (too little or too intense) : Everything is still in balance.
+Too little physical activity = the body needs it to stay healthy, and to help produce hormones such as dopamine and endorphins!
+(See the article : Combating depression, anxiety and stress through exercise?)
+And too much training = the body can't recover (See the article : The "performers" and recovery).
+It is important to give them breaks.

-- Social life (crucial to mental health): Yes, social life is crucial to mental health.
-A bit on hold since the start of the pandemic, we will one day return to this much-desired social life.
+- Social life (crucial to mental health) : Yes, social life is crucial to mental health.
+A little put on hold since the start of the pandemic, we will one day return to that longed-for social life.

-- mind set (positivism, practice of letting go, self -esteem) It is important to work on your positivism and your self -esteem, to let go of 𝐌𝐄𝐍𝐓𝐀𝐋𝐄𝐌𝐄𝐍𝐓, to be in performance and to start 𝐑𝐄𝐂𝐔𝐏𝐄𝐑𝐄𝐑.
-Promote relaxation through walking, hot baths, reading, meditation.n.
+- Mindset (positivity, practice of letting go, self-esteem) It is important to work on one's positivity and self-esteem, to let go 𝐌𝐄𝐍𝐓𝐀𝐋𝐋𝐘, to 𝐒𝐓𝐎𝐏 being performance-oriented and to start 𝐑𝐄𝐂𝐎𝐕𝐄𝐑𝐈𝐍𝐆.
+Encourage relaxation through walking, hot baths, reading, meditation.

 ⠀⠀⠀⠀⠀⠀⠀

 - 𝐒𝐓𝐑𝐄𝐒𝐒 (By far the most important, stress management is crucial to health) Bad stress wears down physical and mental health.
-Try to minimize stressors, or our way of perceiving them, and make sure you have the right tools to manage your stress.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Try to minimize stressors, or the way we perceive them, and make sure you have the right tools to manage your stress. ⠀⠀⠀⠀⠀⠀⠀⠀⠀

-🌟 Slowing down, taking time for yourself, agreeing to say NO and taking vacations every 6 months reduce the risk of exhaustion.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+🌟 Slowing down, taking time for yourself, allowing yourself to say NO, and taking a vacation every 6 months reduce the risk of burnout. ⠀⠀⠀⠀⠀⠀⠀⠀⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀

-To help you, do not hesitate to call on health professionals:⠀
+To help you, don't hesitate to consult healthcare professionals:⠀

-• Doctor if you are no longer able to carry out your daily tasks
+• Doctor if you are no longer able to perform your daily tasks

 • Naturopath to optimize lifestyle habits and ensure adequate nutrient intake